mablanco/docker-osmedeus/README.md

     $ docker run -d --net host --name osmedeus mablanco/osmedeus

+In case you want to persist the result of your analysis, you can create a volume for that purpose:

+    $ docker volume create osmedeus_workspaces
+    $ docker run -d --net host --name osmedeus -v osmedeus_workspaces:/home/Osmedeus/workspaces mablanco/osmedeus

 Now you can interact with Osmedeus from the CLI using the `--client` parameter.
 For example:

     $ docker exec -it osmedeus ./osmedeus.py --client -t example.com